mubaidr/vuelidate-summary/README.md

 A tiny tiny helper function to display summaries in vuelidate (https://github.com/monterail/vuelidate)

 ## What is this?
-This is helper fucntion with vuelidate validation to get error messages for all form fields.
+This is helper function to be with vuelidate validation to get error messages for all form fields.

 ## How to use?
 Simple, just import index.js and add this code to your component.